theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 2. **Data Extraction**: We have to extract the relevant information from data dump we scraped beforehand.
-That means that we discard information that we deem uninteresting (e.g. citation graph) for our architecture.
+That means that we discard information that we deem not interesting (e.g. citation graph) for our architecture.
 Note that we keep all information that seems relevant at first.
 We discard the obviously irrelevant data, which means that maybe some of the remaining data will not be used later.